 Prior to re-joining Chapman Tripp in 2016, Rachael worked for Freshfields Bruckhaus Deringer in London.

 - Represented ASX-listed BlueScope Steel defending a large breach of contract claim against one of its subsidiaries, arising from the sale of a mining asset that did not complete.

 - Represented Kathmandu Ltd in a claim against Briscoes Group relating to costs payable under the Takeovers Code following an unsuccessful takeover bid by Briscoes Group.

 - Assisting James Hardie in defending “leaky building” claims, including class action proceedings.

 - Assisted and advised a major international investment bank in responding to regulatory investigations and defending proceedings related to the fixing of the LIBOR and EURIBOR benchmark interest rates.

-- assisted and advised international clients in the oil and gas sector in relation to the investigation of allegations in a number of markets including Africa and Commonwealth of Independent States (CIS) territories
+- Assisted and advised international clients in the oil and gas and consumer goods sectors in relation to the investigation of bribery and corruption allegations in a number of international markets.

-- successfully representing Siemens AG against the Commerce Commission’s claim that Siemens was involved in a possible price-fixing cartel for gas-insulated switchgear in New Zealand
+- Represented Siemens AG successfully against proceedings brought by the Commerce Commission alleging that Siemens was involved in a price-fixing cartel for gas-insulated switchgear in New Zealand.